Stamped Sheet Metal Spacing:

-In addition, closely spaced features which are present on compound or secondary tooling dies are likely to have a thin section on the die block that supports the stamping.
+In addition, closely spaced features on the compound or secondary tooling dies are likely to have a thin section on the die block that supports the stamping.
 This thin section is at particular risk of breakage due to the stresses involved in the stamping process.

-In the event that closely spaced features must be used, it is imperative that these features are added using a separate individual tooling station.
+If closely spaced features must be used, these features must be added using a separate individual tooling station.
 When considering tooling costs, closely spaced features should automatically be assumed to require one additional station per set of features.

 General Guidelines on Spacing:

 Whenever multiple features are constrained together, the associated tolerances are also constrained together.
 This is known as "tolerance stacking" and can result in manufacturing non-conformances if proper care is not paid to ensure that tolerance maximums are considered.
 Whenever multiple features are in a tight grouping, manufacturing tolerances become especially vital to ensure that damage to the product does not occur.

 If tight part spacing is required, as in the above image, all possible attempts should be made to ensure that features are no closer than three sheet thicknesses away from each other.
 If this is not possible, the part may be too complex to manufacture.
 Alternative options are to use compound or secondary dies to accomplish manufacturing.
 The use of pilot holes may also help remove some variance in the manufacturing of the product.